Skip to main content

 Interview with Anita Carman from Inspire Women

-Inspire Women is a leading women’s ministry and one of the largest ministries in Texas, where they independently put on conferences, fund scholarships and provide training to women of all backgrounds.
 Founded by Anita Carman, the non-profit’s inception was, in part, birthed out of Anita’s challenging upbringing.
 She came to the United States as a 17-year old, following a childhood filled with emotional trauma and incredible challenges, but ready for a fresh start.
 As an adult Anita began her journey in the corporate world, where she developed as a leader by pursuing both a Master of Business Administration from the State University of New York and a graduate degree in biblical studies from Dallas Theological Seminary.
 She worked for top companies such as Booz, Allen, Hamilton and Exxon.
 Since its independent establishment in 2003, Inspire Women has invested over $1 million in the ministry dreams of Houston women.
-An estimated 24,000 women have attended an Inspire Women ev
+An estimated 24,000 women have attended an Inspire Women event, and the organization continually reaches more than 150,000 a year.
+Interview: How has your personal story fueled what you do?
+Ever since I lost my mother to suicide when I was 17, I was always s

 Christian Media